skolson/sqlcipher-openssl-build/README.md

 Mac OS support
 - OpenSSL 3 build issues warning "Cannot find "WWW::Curl::Easy" in podpath", but still seems to work
 - all Apple builds use the standard SDK path structure and the default links for each platform, so the SDK version used is determined by the SDK install.
-Explicit configuration of an older installed SDK is not supported, but would be an easy pull request if desired)
+Explicit configuration of an older installed SDK is not supported (but would be an easy pull request if desired).

 IOS support
 - Xcode 13.x standard install used